Details

 Features

-• Much improved 17th century cottage in the heart of a thriving Suffolk village
+• Much improved 17th century house in the heart of a thriving Suffolk village

 • No onward chain